 If these tales cannot be told without resort to a flagrant artificiality, then it is tacitly conceded that their model of grace cannot be reconciled with our everyday feeling for “what life is really like.”
 It is here that the difference between these otherwise close-knit writers becomes apparent.
 O’Connor had condemned Greene for creating a reality that is “sour through and through” and trying, hopelessly, to avoid a contrivance that is inescapable within their fiction: “What he does, I think, is try to make religion respectable to the modern unbeliever by making it seedy.
 He succeeds so well in making it seedy that then he has to save it by the miracle.”
 Far better, for her, that the sour old lady bounces back up screaming “Jesus loves me!”
 Far better, in fact, that ambiguity is replaced with a comic plainness, even if it skirts open didacticism.

-Can one still read these stories if they do not have the faith which provides the missing third dimension?
+Can one still read these stories if they do not have the faith that provides the missing third dimension?
 Unexpectedly, I find the best answer to this to be contained within Orwell’s “Inside the Whale.”
 He is trying to refute Catholic critics who “tend to claim that books are only ‘good’ when they are of Catholic tendency.”
 Verily, it cuts both ways:

 …there exist ‘good’ writers whose world-view would in any age be recognized false and silly.
 Edgar Allan Poe is an example.
 Poe’s outlook is at best a wild romanticism and at worst is not far from being insane in the literal clinical sense.
 Why is it, then that stories like The Black Cat, The Tell-tale Heart, The Fall of the House of Usher and so forth, which might very nearly have been written by a lunatic, do not convey a feeling of falsity?
 Because they are true within a certain framework, they keep the rules of their own peculiar world, like a Japanese picture.
 But it appears that to write successfully about such a world you have got to believe in it.